-Crosse & Blackwell employed 2,171 people by 1914, and the first European factory had been opened in Hamburg, Germany.
+Crosse & Blackwell employed 2,171 people by 1914.
 The London vinegar brewery held 91 vats, one of which was capable of holding 115,000 gallons.
 The company boasted an annual production of one million gallons of pure malt vinegar.

 Crosse & Blackwell acquired James Keiller of Dundee, manufacturer of jam and marmalade, and E Lazenby of London, sauce and pickle manufacturers, in 1920.
 The combine had a capital of £10 million (£390 million in 2013) and fixed assets of £1.6 million.
 The takeover likely made Crosse & Blackwell the largest packaged food producer in the world, with over 7,000 employees and twelve factories.

 Exports were growing and additional capacity was needed.
 A factory was acquired at Branston near Birmingham at the cost of £1 million (£39 million in 2013) in 1920.
 Situated on a 150 acre site, it was the largest and best equipped packaged food factory in the British Empire.
 The factory employed about 1,500 workers, mostly women and girls, although this was expected to expand to a staff of 5,000.
 Branston Pickle was first produced there in 1922.

 As a result of the Branston purchase, the one acre Charing Cross Road factory, which lacked space for expansion, was sold off in 1921.

-Unfortunately production costs at Branston proved higher than in London, as the capital was home to the bulk of Crosse & Blackwell’s British customers and provided good access to export markets, which constituted the majority of sales.
+Unfortunately production costs at Branston proved higher than in London, as the capital was home to the bulk of British customers, and provided good access to export markets, which constituted the majority of sales.
 The Branston factory was shuttered in 1925 and lay unused until it was sold in 1927 at a large loss.